Here's how you can get rid of melasma

 A common condition among women, melasma appears as discoloration of the nose, forehead, chin, and upper lip.
 It may also show up on other body parts that get lots of sun, such as the forearms or neck.

 Melasma is mainly triggered by pregnancy, birth control pills, and hormone therapy.
-Sun exposure also causes it: Ultraviolet rays affect the cells that control skin pigment.
+Sun exposure also causes it; ultraviolet rays affect the cells that control skin pigment.
 For some women, melasma may disappear on its own.
 But for others, the discoloration can stick around indefinitely.

 If you’re suffering from melasma, there are steps you can take to help fade it.
 These include:

-1. Use of sunscreen
+1. Wearing sunscreen

-3. Use of hydroquinone creams
+3. Applying hydroquinone creams